marc2o/marc2o.github.io/index.md

 ## Tech Blog

-I’m into retro gaming and computing.
-This blog is about stories, experiences and documentations on this kind of stuff.
+This blog is about retro gaming and computing stories, experiences and documentations.

 {% include posts.html %}